Ouija: Origin of Evil

 A failed crop would equate the man failing to provide through lack of work or lack of faith.
 The enslavement of women to the care of children, to clean and cook.
 If the woman rebelled it was because she was faithless.
 And you can imagine the temptation to run off naked into the forest to become a witch.
 But this film depicted the true horror of witchcraft.
 The taking and killing of babies to make lotions, to make them young; to be able to fly.

-It was subtle, how direct and writer Robert Eggers showed the disintegration of this family.
-The Sanpaku eyes, where the white part of the eye is visible under the iris representing approaching danger; the attraction of accidents and violence – The ignorance of the skill of dogs sensing danger.
+It was subtle, how director and writer Robert Eggers showed the disintegration of this family.
+The Sanpaku eyes, where the white part of the eye is visible under the iris representing approaching danger; the attraction of accidents and violence – the ignorance of not understanding the skill of dogs sensing danger.
 And the soundtrack was used well to keep the film moving forward.

 However, I admit, I was bored at times.